Learning objectives

 The diversity paradox

-The diversity paradox: diversity increases the range of perspectives, knowledge, and ideas available to the team, but it also increases the potential for misunderstanding, conflict, and coordination challenges.
+Diversity increases the range of perspectives, knowledge, and ideas available to the team, but it also increases the potential for misunderstanding, conflict, and coordination challenges (Stahl et al., 2010).

 - Diverse teams are better at generating creative solutions and avoiding groupthink